Plano West Wolf Classic

 I place a high premium on research and reward teams for both reading good cards and understanding them on a level that allows in depth extrapolation.
 That being said, cards are just support for larger arguments, meaning that I will default to your explanation of an argument or card and won't read evidence unless there is controversy as to its quality, or I feel like I need to for the decision.
 Quality>quantity

 Use this time effectively.
 CX is a great time to generate offense and make strategic choices.
 Important interactions are often under-utilized in speeches and I honestly don't really understand why.
-I will be paying attention and CX is always binding.
+I will be paying attention and CX is binding if someone says it is.